 The Czech gymnastic organization Sokol (“Falcon”) played a major role in the transformation of Czech nationalism into a mass movement.
 The first club was founded in Prague in 1862 and by the time of its 50th anniversary, the movement it had spawned counted over 150,000 adherents in more than 1,000 clubs.
 The foundations for this success were laid by the club’s first Gymnastic Director, Miroslav Tyrš, whose articles and speeches on Sokol gymnastics and nationalism became required reading throughout the movement.

 The new club’s leaders sought to differentiate it from the German Turnverein, which had pioneered nationalist gymnastics in Central Europe.
 Tyrš had worked as a trainer in private gymnastic institutes in Prague that followed the German system and brought his knowledge of its principles into his work in the Sokol.
 In addition to gymnastic training, the new club adopted Turnverein practices such as using the familiar “you” among members and addressing other members as “brother”.
 The new club sought to separate itself from its German predecessor in its public appearance and rituals, and the creation of a club uniform was central to this effort.
 In contrast to the Turnverein uniform – a simple costume without hat or gloves – the Sokol uniform combined elements regarded as Slavic at the time.
-It was made of brown “Russian” linen and featured a jacket modeled on those worn by Polish revolutionaries, with embroidered button closures called čamara, a popular symbol of Czech identity in the 1860s, instead of buttonholes, scorned as Austrian.
-A hat with a falcon feather, modeled on South-Slavic styles, topped off the ensemble.
-In a bold political statement, the uniform included a red shirt like those worn by Garibaldi’s legions; that addition was made at the insistence of the club’s co-founder and first president, Jindřich Fügner, a wealthy German businessman and friend of Tyrš, who had become an admirer of Garibaldi during an apprenticeship in Trieste.
+It was made of brown “Russian” linen with the jacket modelled on the czamara worn by Polish revolutionaries.
+The čamara frock became a popular symbol of Czech identity in the 1860s, featuring embroidered “frog and loop” button closures instead of buttonholes (scorned as Austrian).
+A hat with a falcon feather, modelled on South-Slavic styles, topped off the ensemble.
+In a bold political statement, the uniform included a red shirt like those worn by Garibaldi’s legions; that addition was made at the insistence of the club’s co-founder and first president, Jindřich (originally Heinrich Anton) Fügner (1822–1865), a wealthy Prague businessman and friend of Tyrš, who had become an admirer of Garibaldi during an apprenticeship in Trieste.
 Decked out in their new uniforms, club members undertook outings to the Czech-speaking countryside, where they were welcomed as the “Czech national army” with speeches and triumphal arches.

 The last pre-war Slet, held on the 50th anniversary of the organization’s founding, was also the first gymnastic festival of the Federation of Slavic Sokols, a union of Slavic Sokol organizations founded in 1908.
 Rather than choosing a Slavic theme, Slet organizers invoked fifth-century BC Greece as the origin of modern gymnastics so as to ennoble the enterprise with classical references.
 The Slet grounds were decorated with triumphal arches and statues of Greek athletes, and set off from the outside world with barriers and gates to create a sacred space for the national ritual.
 In a huge dramatic presentation on the exercise field, 1292 men, women, and children reenacted events from the Battle of Marathon, a metaphor for Slavic solidarity in the face of the German threat as war loomed in Europe.